 Django Database Connection Management

+This guide is part of Framework Integration & Connection Lifecycle.
 Django’s ORM abstracts database interactions but delegates connection lifecycle management to the developer or external proxies.
 This guide details how to configure persistent connections, align with cloud proxies like PgBouncer, diagnose connection exhaustion, and prevent leaks in long-running processes.

 Key operational focus areas include: